HELOC Loans

 Terms indication

-If a HELOC is viable and suitable, the broker will outline the likely structure: the facility limit, the draw period length, the rate basis, and the fee components.
+If a HELOC is viable and suitable, the broker outlines the likely structure: the facility limit, the draw period length, the rate basis, and the fee components.
 This is not a formal offer.
-It is a realistic indication based on provider criteria and your circumstances.
+It is a realistic indication based on provider criteria.

 4